nitya/learn-playwright/blog/content/post/001-getting-started-setup.md

 If you watched the [Introduction to Playwright Test runner](https://www.youtube.com/watch?v=JjhY2aFBTTk&t=1s) talk, you may recall seeing the `npm init playwright` command being used to scaffold out a complete end-to-end testing setup for a new project.

 This uses the [`create-playwright`](https://github.com/microsoft/create-playwright) package to support quickstarts with a single command that installs Playwright (and dependencies) and sets up  basic testing and configuration files for end-to-end testing workflows.
 This is a good way to also initialize _existing_ projects to use Playwright for testing.
+Here's a quick look at how this works for intializing a new "demo" project.

 ```js
 $ npm init playwright demo